De Havilland Canada DHC-2 Beaver: Design

 The de Havilland Canada DHC-2 Beaver is a single-engined high-wing propeller-driven STOL aircraft, principally operated as a bush plane and other utility roles, such as cargo and passenger hauling, aerial application (crop dusting and aerial topdressing), and general civil aviation purposes; aviation publication Plane & Pilot described the type as being "arguably the best bush plane ever built".
 The Beaver was designed to operate in all seasons and the majority of weather conditions; a large proportion were also equipped with floats for buoyancy in water; it reportedly possesses favourable performance characteristics for a floatplane.
 As a result of its favourable characteristics as a hard working and productive aircraft, the Beaver has had a lengthy service life and many examples have been remanufactured or have otherwise received life extension modifications.

 The Beaver is typically powered by a single 450 hp Pratt & Whitney R-985 Wasp Junior radial engine.
 In order to provide the necessary weight balance for optimal loading flexibility, the engine was mounted as far rearwards as possible, resulting in elements intruding into the cockpit space, such as the oil tank being positioned within the center console between the pilot and copilot's feet and the main fuel tank within the forward belly of the aircraft, which also improves accessibility for replenishment.
 Many Beavers have had wingtip tanks also installed; careful fuel management between the various fuel tanks is required throughout flights in order to maintain the aircraft's center of gravity.
 The remanufactured DHC-2T Turbo Beaver is equipped with a 680 shp PT6A-34 turboprop engine.

 The Beaver is functionally shaped in order to accommodate a useful and sizable payload, typically close to 2000 lb, even when equipped with floats.
-While the front doors are narrow, the aft doors are wider, having been designed to facilitate the loading of 55-gallon barrels, either upright or on their sides.
+While the front doors are narrow, the aft doors are wider, having been designed to facilitate the loading of 45 imperial gallon barrels, either upright or on their sides.
 The Beaver is considered a 'working' aircraft, which was designed for vigorous use.
 In addition to cargo, passengers can also be carried; when appropriately fitted out, the Beaver Mk.I can accommodate up to seven passengers while the more spacious Beaver Mk.III can hold a maximum of 11.
 Various alterations have been approved, including alternative seating arrangements, enlarged cargo doors, larger windows and smaller batteries have been approved for use.

 During takeoff, both the ailerons and flaps are lowered, which is a relatively uncommon design approach but results in substantially elevated STOL performance.
 The flaps can be deployed to an extreme range, extending out at full to a 58-degree position; the flight manual notes that the full setting is recommended only for performing emergency landings.
 In the skies, the Beaver is relatively easy to handle, having been described as possessing light and comfortable controls.
 Effective application of the rudder is necessary to counteract adverse yaw.
 It should be flown with a relatively nose-low pitch attitude to maintain airspeed.
 It is very easy to land, even in moderately rough water.